ICS H21 • UC IRVINE • DAVID G. KAY • FALL 2008

 Turn in your original graded midterm to the TA in section along with the correctly answered copy; try to do this by Monday.

-(2) Chapter 15 of the HtDP text, which was assigned but not included in the lab assignment last week, covers data structures that are "mutually recursive"—an X might contain some Ys, and Ys in turn could contain Xs.
-A related example appears below.
+(4) Chapter 15 of the HtDP text covers data structures that are "mutually recursive"—an X might contain some Ys, and Ys in turn could contain Xs.
+A related example appears below; read it over so you understand how it works.

 ;; Example of nested lists (lists containing other lists)